-The English program offers majors in English Literature, English Language, and a combined program in Language and Literature.
-You'll study the history and structure of English, rhetoric and discourse, literary studies, and much more.
+Choose to major in English Literature, English Language, or Language and Literature.
+As an English student, you'll study the history and structure of English, rhetoric and discourse, literary studies, and much more.

 - Campus: Vancouver